symfony/symfony-docs/create_framework/front_controller.rst

     various PHP files; the changes are left as an exercise for the reader.

 The last thing that is repeated in each page is the call to ``setContent()``.
-We can convert all pages to "templates" by just echoing the content and calling the ``setContent()`` directly from the front controller script::
+We can convert all pages to "templates" by echoing the content and calling the ``setContent()`` directly from the front controller script::

     // example.com/web/front.php